+Volume 47 • Page 1

+for the Commercial Floor Covering Industry

+TOTALLY GREEN PUBLICATION

+March 2012

+HOW MUCH CURL IS ACCEPTABLE

+We are running this article, with additional information, which was originally posted in April of 2011 because of the sheer number of complaints being received for curling and lifting edges on carpet tile.
+Too many of these problems are being blamed on everything but the carpet tile and we want to set that straight.

-Volume 36 • Page 1 for the Commercial Floor Covering Industry TOTALLY GREEN PUBLICATION April 2011 This article is by Sim Crisler, Vice President of LGM and Associates.
+This article is by Sim Crisler, Vice President of LGM and Associates.
 By virtue of his background and experience, he is the most knowledgeable individual in the industry relative to carpet tile construction, performance and installation.
 Sim also has the distinction of being a chemist.
 He has an extraordinary understanding of what goes into the science of manufacturing carpet tile.
-In addition, he knows and understands the influences and environmental conditions that can affect carpet tile installation.
+In addition, he knows and understands the

+influences and environmental conditions that can affect carpet tile installation.
 He's another reason why LGM is the flooring experts with the answers.
-The Flooring Experts Discuss HOW MUCH CURL IS ACCEPTABLE IN MODULAR CARPET?